 Dave has written extensively for the stage, including successful collaborations on two comedy plays - Recipe for Disasterand Dancing on the Forecourt - and has worked with a partner on TV game show formats and sketch material, selling material at home and abroad.
 He co-wrote the pilot for a sitcom, Mann's World, which progressed to the latter stages of BBC's Fresh Talent Competition.
 He also runs creative writing workshops and courses.

 Dave also writes more mainstream crime fiction, including the short stories regularly published on this website and His first contemporary crime novel, The Scars Beneath the Soul, was published in May 2013, and the sequel, Dead in Deep Water, followed in July 2014.
 Both have featured in Amazon Kindle Charts, reaching the top three in 'serial killers'.
-The third in the series is Evil Unseen.
+The latest in the series is The Blood That Binds.

 Dave's other work incudes 'crime fantasy'.
 A Sorcerer Slain, featuring the Personal Inquisitor Lowmar Dashiel, was published as an e-Book in August 2011, and a sequel, Inquisitor Royal, followed in 2012.
 The Amazon Kindle top 20 crime collection, Dark and Deep: Ten Coffee Break Crime Stories, was published in the same year.